quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Sending Acknowledgments {#sending}

-Prior to receiving an ACK_FREQUENCY frame, endpoints send acknowledgements as specified in {{Section 13.2.1 of QUIC-TRANSPORT}}.
+Prior to receiving an ACK_FREQUENCY frame, endpoints send acknowledgments as specified in {{Section 13.2.1 of QUIC-TRANSPORT}}.

-On receiving an ACK_FREQUENCY frame and updating its `max_ack_delay` and `Ack-Eliciting Threshold` values ({{ack-frequency-frame}}), the endpoint sends an acknowledgement when one of the following conditions are met:
+On receiving an ACK_FREQUENCY frame and updating its `max_ack_delay` and `Ack-Eliciting Threshold` values ({{ack-frequency-frame}}), the endpoint sends an acknowledgment when one of the following conditions are met:

-- Since the last acknowledgement was sent, the number of received ack-eliciting packets is greater than the `Ack-Eliciting Threshold`.
+- Since the last acknowledgment was sent, the number of received ack-eliciting packets is greater than the `Ack-Eliciting Threshold`.

-- Since the last acknowledgement was sent, `max_ack_delay` amount of time has passed.
+- Since the last acknowledgment was sent, `max_ack_delay` amount of time has passed.

 {{out-of-order}}, {{congestion}}, and {{batch}} describe exceptions to this